 - You need to have one or more containers – You can follow the instructions here to create a container.

 - At the time of this writing, append blobs, page blobs, and premium block blobs are not supported.

 3) You need a Backup vault and not the Recovery Services vault (check the following section).

 Creating a Backup Vault

-- In the Backup vaults page, select +Add which opens the create Backup vault experience.
+2) In the Backup vaults page, select +Create which opens the create Backup vault experience.

-- Next, choose your Backup storage redundancy (LRS/GRS).
-Please note that storage redundancy cannot be changed after protecting items into the vault.
+5) Next, choose your Backup storage redundancy (LRS/GRS).
+Please note that storage redundancy cannot be changed after protecting items in the vault.

 Granting permissions on storage accounts